SystemWorkflows/wot-floweval-core/README.md

 The core node evaluation system for Node-RED worflows interacting with Web Things.
 This is designed for use with [WoT-system-node](https://github.com/SystemWorkflows/WoT-system-node)

+### Existing Uses

+This repository is provided alongside WoT Do You Want?

 ## Contributing